fsor-01/modified-smbexec/README.md

 Constructing a batch file path:
 ```
 self.__batchFile = '%TEMP%\\' + BATCH_FILENAME
-Preparing the shell command using %COMSPEC% (typically cmd.exe) and redirection:
 ```
 Preparing the shell command using %COMSPEC% (typically cmd.exe) and redirection:
 ```